Lumbee Tribe of North Carolina: Teen Impact/Volunteerism and Community Service

 Teen Impact is a tribal-based community service club for teenage members of the Lumbee Tribe of North Carolina.
-The Volunteer Program of the Lumbee Tribe of North Carolina assists and mentors the teens who donates service hours to a community cause of their choice.
+The Volunteer Program of the Lumbee Tribe of North Carolina assists and mentors the teens who donate service hours to a community cause of their choice.

 Department of Energy

-The Tribal Low Income Energy Assistance Program (LIEAP) provides a one-time payment to assist eligible American Indian families pay their heating cost.
-The application process is held the first two weeks of November each year.
+The Tribal Low Income Energy Assistance Program (LIEAP) provides a one-time payment to assist eligible American Indian families pay their heating costs.
+The application process is held annually in the first two weeks of November.

 Housing

-The mission of the Lumbee Tribe of North Carolina Housing Program is to provide opportunities for affordable, safe and sanitary housing options for Lumbee Indian families in the service areas of Cumberland, Hoke, Robeson and Scotland Counties.
+The mission of the Lumbee Tribe of North Carolina Housing Program is to provide opportunities for affordable, safe, and sanitary housing options for Lumbee Indian families in the service areas of Cumberland, Hoke, Robeson, and Scotland Counties.
 Programs offered under the Lumbee housing program include: